Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

 Sweaty palms are also known as palmar hyperhidrosis.
-Sweaty palms can significantly impact a person's quality of life, physically, emotionally and psychologically.
+Hyperhidrosis, a condition characterised by excessive sweating beyond what is necessary for thermoregulation, can significantly impact the quality of life physically, emotionally and psychologically.
 Sweating is one of the key ways our body regulates its temperature and effectively cools down.
 Overactive sweat glands cause individuals to sweat more than needed - this can lead to the experience of sweaty palms.
 Sweaty palms do not usually indicate a serious problem but on occasion, it can be caused by an underlying condition.

 What causes sweaty palms?